 Get an early start!
 Grab a coffee & pastry at Glacier Perk and head out to Many Glacier.

-Take the Grinnell Valley Boat Trip & Hike 3½ to 4 hours, easy 2.5-mile (also available as a ranger-lead hike).
+- Take the Grinnell Valley Boat Trip and hike for 3½ to 4 hours, an easy 2.5-mile (also available as a ranger-lead hike).

 Avid hiker?
 Choose one of these (both are also available as ranger-lead hikes)